-Meet Sonja and Milan, my fashion-forward grandmother and my business savvy grandfather....and the cause for my mid-century obsession.
+Meet Sonja and Milan, my fashion-forward grandmother and business savvy grandfather....and the cause for my mid-century obsession.

 After I decided to turn my passion into a business, I knew I needed to settle on a name.
-While agonizing over the options a friend asked a simple question, “when did your passion for midcentury furniture first start?"
+While agonizing over the options a friend asked a simple question, “When did your passion for mid-century furniture first start?"
 Interestingly, it took me a few minutes before I could answer that question.
 I started by telling her about my very first big purchase (big at the time because I was a recent college grad with a student loan debt that left me with very little disposable income at the end of each month).
 I purchased a pair of early Kofod Larsen Danish modern chairs.
 They had gorgeous walnut frames with loose cushions.
-They were chairs that had graced my grandfather’s home for as long as I could remember.
-After he passed away, the contents of his home were put up for sale.
+They were chairs that had graced my grandparent’s home for as long as I could remember.
+After they passed away, the contents of the home were put up for sale.
 I kept my fingers crossed that I would be able to afford them and that I could snap them up before anyone else could do so.